RameezAhmedZaka/ECS-Atlantis/README.md

 ### Install GitHub App
 - Install the App on selected repositories.
 - Ensure permissions match Atlantis requirements.
 - Get the app_id and installation_id that will be needed.
-You will the installation_id at the url after installation that can looks like this https://github.com/settings/installations/987654
-- The last numbers are installation id. (https://github.com/settings/installations/987654)
+- The last numbers are installation id. ```https://github.com/settings/installations/987654```

 ### GitHub App Parameters in `terraform.tfvars`